Human microbiome: Marker gene analysis

-It is a technique that exploits primers to target a specific genetic region and enables to determine the microbial phylogenies.
-The genetic region is characterized by a highly variable region which can confer detailed identification; it is delimited by conserved regions, which function as binding sites for primers used in PCR.
+Marker gene analysis is a technique that exploits primers to target a specific genetic region and enables the determination of the microbial phylogenies.
+The genetic region is characterized by a highly variable region, which can confer detailed identification; it is delimited by conserved regions, which function as binding sites for primers used in PCR.
 The main gene used to characterize bacteria and archaea is 16S rRNA gene, while fungi identification is based on Internal Transcribed Spacer (ITS).
-The technique is fast and not so expensive and enables to obtain a low-resolution classification of a microbial sample; it is optimal for samples that may be contaminated by host DNA.
-Primer affinity varies among all DNA sequences, which may result in biases during the amplification reaction; indeed, low-abundance samples are susceptible to overamplification errors, since the other contaminating microorganisms result to be over-represented in case of increasing the PCR cycles.
-Therefore, the optimization of primer selection can help to decrease such errors, although it requires complete knowledge of the microorganisms present in the sample, and their relative abundances.
+The technique is fast and relatively inexpensive and enables a low-resolution classification of a microbial sample.
+It is optimal for samples that may be contaminated by host DNA.
+Primer affinity varies among all DNA sequences, which may result in biases during the amplification reaction.
+Low-abundance samples are susceptible to overamplification errors, since the other contaminating microorganisms are over-represented with increasing PCR cycles.
+Optimization of primer selection can help to decrease such errors, although it requires complete knowledge of the microorganisms present in the sample and their relative abundances.

 Marker gene analysis can be influenced by the primer choice; in this kind of analysis, it is desirable to use a well-validated protocol (such as the one used in the Earth Microbiome Project).
-The first thing to do in a marker gene amplicon analysis is to remove sequencing errors; a lot of sequencing platforms are very reliable, but most of the apparent sequence diversity is still due to errors during the sequencing process.
-To reduce this phenomenon a first approach is to cluster sequences into Operational taxonomic unit (OTUs): this process consolidates similar sequences (a 97% similarity threshold is usually adopted) into a single feature that can be used in further analysis steps; this method however would discard SNPs because they would get clustered into a single OTU.
-Another approach is Oligotyping, which includes position-specific information from 16s rRNA sequencing to detect small nucleotide variations and from discriminating between closely related distinct taxa.
+The first step in marker gene amplicon analysis is to remove sequencing errors.
+Many sequencing platforms are reliable, but most of the apparent sequence diversity is still due to errors during the sequencing process.
+To reduce this phenomenon, the first approach is to cluster sequences into Operational taxonomic unit (OTUs): this process consolidates similar sequences (a 97% similarity threshold is usually adopted) into a single feature that can be used in further analysis steps.
+However, this method would discard SNPs because they would get clustered into a single OTU.
+Another approach is Oligotyping, which includes position-specific information from 16s rRNA sequencing to detect small nucleotide variations and to discriminate between closely related, distinct taxa.
 These methods give as an output a table of DNA sequences and counts of the different sequences per sample rather than OTU.

 Another important step in the analysis is to assign a taxonomic name to microbial sequences in the data.
 This can be done using machine learning approaches that can reach an accuracy at genus-level of about 80%.
 Other popular analysis packages provide support for taxonomic classification using exact matches to reference databases and should provide greater specificity, but poor sensitivity.
 Unclassified microorganism should be further checked for organelle sequences.